 \section{Introduction}

-Throughout the history of pattern recognition and machine learning, there are numerous examples where the learning methodology developed for one dimensional time varying signals or data have been shown to be equally relevant to two dimensional signal domains and vice versa.
+\IEEEPARstart{T}{hroughout} the history of pattern recognition and machine learning, there are numerous examples where the learning methodology developed for one dimensional time varying signals or data have been shown to be equally relevant to two dimensional signal domains and vice versa.
 The instances include the use of factor analysis in automatic speech recognition, proposed to deal with different speech environments back in 2000 \cite{Saul_sap2000}, successfully extended to 2D for coping with different poses in face recognition in \cite{Prince_pami2008}.
-More recent is the porting of a new deep neural network (DNN) architecture, the transformer~\cite{vaswani2017attention}, proposed for natural language processing, to the 2D domain of image processing \cite{dosovitskiy2020image}.
+More recent is the application of a new deep neural network (DNN) architecture, the transformer~\cite{vaswani2017attention}, proposed for natural language processing, to the 2D domain of image processing \cite{dosovitskiy2020image}.
 In this paper, we investigate the reverse task, namely the applicability of techniques developed for 2D image analysis, to a 1D signal domain.
 In particular, we consider the relevance of transformer based image classification approaches to the problem of audio classification.

 Although audio is a 1D signal, working with its spectral representation partly bridges the gap between the 1D and 2D domains.
 However, the frequency/time nature of a spectrogram differs significantly from a conventional image, where the statistical properties (pixel relationships) of the signal in any arbitrary direction and its physical meaning are the same.
-This contrasts with the spectrogram, where the image axes represent different physical phenomena.
-Moreover, in a spectrogram image, the classes are superimposed, whereas in a scene image containing several objects, the classes are adjacent to each other.
+This contrasts with the spectrogram, where the image axes represent different physical phenomena, namely, time and frequency.
+Moreover, in a spectrogram, the classes are superimposed, whereas in a scene image containing several objects, the classes are adjacent to each other.
 These differences are significant enough to raise doubts about the direct applicability of the techniques developed for image analysis to the audio classification problem.
-These doubts are addressed in the case of covolutional neural networks (CNNs), however, applicability of the attention based model is still an open question with a few works~\cite{gong2021ast,gong2022ssast,baade2022mae,chong2022masked} validating the applicability of vision transformers (ViT) for audio.
+These doubts are addressed in the case of convolutional neural networks (CNNs) \cite{hershey2017cnn,kong2020panns}.
+However, the applicability of the attention-based model is still an open question, with a few works~\cite{gong2021ast,gong2022ssast,baade2022mae,chong2023masked} validating the use of vision transformers (ViT) for audio.